 You can specify multiple include and exclude filters for each task.

-Filters can use file/folder names, file size, date and attributes,
+Filters can use file/folder names, file size, date, and attributes,

 and can utilize regular expressions for powerful control over filters.

-of sub folders or all folders.
-You can also use date variables in
+of sub folders, or for all folders.

 BatchSync can detect conflicts (=file has changed on both source